beaucharman/grunt-project-kickstarter/README.md

   | wp-content etc...
 ```

-Alternativly WordPress can be placed outside of your project folder, if you wish to keep your source project files and localhost files seperate.
+Alternatively WordPress can be placed outside of your project folder, if you wish to keep your source project files and localhost files separate.

 Then, simply ensure the correct paths are set for the 'copy' Grunt task :)